 - In terms of color options, there are a variety of types of vinyl plank flooring available.
 Vinyl can be installed in rolls or in a variety of different shapes, sizes and installation methods, including adhesive, peel-and-stick and click-lock.
 Vinyl can also be installed directly over most floors.

 - The available finishes are no-wax, urethane or enhanced urethane, and each offers stain-resistance and a nice shine that does not require polishing or buffing.

 Tile flooring is perfect for rooms that frequently contain moisture or have the potential to get wet, like bathrooms, kitchens, laundry rooms and basements.
 Tiles are versatile and can last for many years with little maintenance required.
-You can even get tile that looks like wood, stone or fabric.
+Many tile textures are available that can mimic wood, stone or even fabric.

 - Ceramic tile is made from clay and is durable enough for most rooms of the house while having a softer, more comfortable walking surface compared to other tiles.